mattruzicka/evolvable/README.md

 The `1..100` specifies the range of possible genes for a particular evolvable HelloWorld instance.
 Evolvable translates this count definition into a `Evolvable::CountGene` object which undergoes evolutionary operations like any other gene.
 The effect of the count gene seen in the example output above, particularly in the changes from Generation 165 to 168.

-Now we must **define the gene class** that we referenced in the above `.search_space` method.
+Now we'll **define the gene class** that we referenced in the above `.search_space` method.
 Gene classes should include the `Evolvable::Gene` module.
 When the `#to_s` method below is first used, Ruby's `||=` operator memoizes the result of randomly picking a char, so that he same char continues to be returned.
 It's important that, once accessed, the data for a particular gene never change.

 ```ruby
 class CharGene